-Smart meters come with a handy in-home display, which shows how energy is being used around your home in real time.
-This can be a useful tool in reducing your usage and shrinking your bills.
+The Uswitch app, Utrack, helps with reducing your usage and shrinking your bills - it's connected to your smart meter so you can see exactly where you're using energy and take steps to reduce that usage if necessary.
 Once you can see how much power it takes to run your tumble dryer or take a long shower, you might just be tempted to cut back.

 In a functioning energy market, some energy suppliers like to offer exclusive energy tariffs to households with smart meters - or those who are willing to have a smart meter fitted at the start of their new energy contract.
 This means that when energy switching comes back, you could get a cheaper energy deal just by agreeing to have your gas and electricity meters upgraded.

 You can enjoy all these benefits without having to pay to have a smart meter installed.
 Energy suppliers are currently rolling out smart meters across the country, with the aim of offering one to every UK home by the end of 2025.
 So if you haven’t already got a smart meter, it won’t be too long until you could have your old meters replaced for free.
 If you’re keen to go smart sooner, contact your energy supplier.